Breathalyzer & Chemical Test Refusals

 Consult with a Skilled Providence DUI Lawyer Today

-Countless clients have trusted Attorney Knight to handle their cases for
+Clients trust Attorney Knight to handle their cases because:

 - Invaluable experience as a former prosecutor

 Get started toward building your defense today – call (401) 354-2255.

 What Is “Implied Consent?”